07th-mod/tatarigoroshi/README.md

 # Known issues

 > **MINOR**: on omake_03.txt, several lines are missing voice files and some new dialog is added on the PS3 version
+> **MAJOR?**: in tata_001, the intro has no voices.
+Still unknown if these voices were included on the PS2 version, will check later.